Violence and Harassment in the Workplace - Family (Domestic) Violence

 You may have heard people say “it is a personal matter”, “it's none of my business” or “that's between the couple”, for example.
 These attitudes further isolate people experiencing violence creating a barrier between the target and those who may be in a position to provide valuable support and assistance.
 The workplace can play an important role in assisting people experiencing violence of any kind to get the necessary help.

 People experiencing family violence often feel isolated.
 They may feel ashamed or have concerns that their situation will compromise their employment so they are afraid to say anything.
 Similarly, those who suspect family violence may be affecting an employee are afraid to approach this subject or intervene for many reasons.
 This hesitation and further isolation increase the risk to those who experience family violence.
 In addition, people experiencing family violence often experience difficulty getting to work and state that their work performance is negatively affected.
 Other implications for the workplace include:

 - decreased worker morale

-- increased replacement, recruitment and training costs if targets are dismissed for poor performance or absenteeism
+- increased replacement, recruitment, and training costs if targets of family violence are dismissed for poor performance or absenteeism

 - strained co-worker relations